brantburnett/couchbasefakeit/README.md

 1. `docker-compose down`

-For more detailed examples of fakeit models, see https://github.com/bentonam/fakeit/tree/dev/test/fixtures/models.
+For more detailed examples of FakeIt models, see https://github.com/bentonam/fakeit/tree/dev/test/fixtures/models.